Bonab County

 Bonab County (شهرستان بناب) is in East Azerbaijan province, Iran.
-The capital of the county is the city of Bonab.
-At the 2006 census, the county's population was 125,209 in 31,921 households.
-The following census in 2011 counted 129,795 people in 37,353 households.
-At the 2016 census, the county's population was 134,892 in 42,325 households.
+Its capital is the city of Bonab.
 The county is located on the east side of Lake Urmia.

+Etymology

+The name of the county, like most other towns in East Azerbaijan, is of Azeri Turkish origin, means "1000 houses."
+The meaning "water base" can be considered true because back when the Lake Urmia had yet to lose more than half of its water, digging ground for 5 meters gained access to water in Bonab, but it is not an original meaning.

+History

+The village of Khusheh Mehr was converted to a city in 2018.

+Demographics

+Language

 The main language spoken is Azeri.

-The name of the city, however, is like most other towns in East Azerbaijan, of the Azeri Turkish origin, means "1000 houses".
-The meaning "water base" can be considered true because back when the lake Urmia had not lost more than half of its water, digging ground for 5 meters gained your access to water in Bonab. but it's not an original meaning.
+Population

+At the time of the 2006 National Census, the county's population was 125,209 in 31,921 households.
+The following census in 2011 counted 129,795 people in 37,353 households.
+At the time of the 2006 National Census, the county's population was 134,892 in 42,325 households.

 Administrative divisions

-The population history of Bonab County's administrative divisions over three consecutive censuses is shown in the following table.
-The latest census shows one district, three rural districts, and one city.
+Bonab County's population history and administrative structure over three consecutive censuses are shown in the following table.